-Most people may think that company culture is secondary - “as long as I earn enough I can tolerate anything” - but in reality, the culture of the company can affect your career growth, as well as your overall wellbeing.
+Most people may think that company culture is secondary - “as long as I earn enough I can tolerate anything” - but in reality, the reason why company culture important is that it can can affect your career growth, as well as your overall wellbeing.

 When you join a company, you automatically sign up to their culture.
 If the culture does not suit your personality, you may start dreading going to work, struggle to do tasks or interact with others, and find more roadblocks in your way.
 For some, it could even affect their daily personal lives too!
 When that happens, you’d need to ask yourself - is it worth it?

-How do I know if a culture is right for me?
+How do I know if a company's culture is right for me?

 A company's culture can determine how you work and interact with colleagues